 Virtual and augmented reality technology, VR and AR respectively, have been around for quite some time.
 Mainly seen as a way to enhance the video game experience, this technology is now taking on a more important role for manufacturers.
 Manufacturers are starting to realize and take advantage of the value VR and AR systems can offer.

 Training will never be the same again.
 The process of training an employee is essential, even if the employee has previous manufacturing experience there is no doubt they will need to be trained in company specific processes.
 The VR system allows a new employee to be thrown into the manufacturing process without slowing down production because of their inexperience.
 A VR world can be programmed to replicate the production process and with mock components, the employee can have real world training in a virtual environment.
+This has proven to be extremely useful for companies like care training west midlands who use VR to train their employees to deal with situations that could not normal replicate.
+This gives employees an insight into what their role will really be like and is proving to be really useful.

 When it comes to an employee with no previous experience, it offers another great advantage.
 New employees can get “hands on” training with VR systems without the possibility of damaging machines, tools or even themselves.
 This will allow training to be much more effective because they won’t have the added pressure of working on the shop floor but they can still see exactly how the operation will run.
 Once they start working on the shop floor they will already be completely accustomed to how everything should work the second they are finished with their training.